 Build user experience through highly useful content on your site.
-Provide various content formats on your site that explains to the audience who you are and how you solve their problems.
+Provide various content formats on your site that explain to the audience who you are and how you solve their problems.
 Brands that create awareness among their audience are proven to be thought leaders in their industries.

 And Google can understand that easily through its algorithm if what you provide to your users is what they are looking for.
 Content relevancy is the most important aspect of building your brand presence.

-Provide case studies, ebooks, regular blogs, videos, podcasts, webinars to have a collective presence in the larger audience.
+Provide case studies, ebooks, regular blogs, videos, podcasts, and webinars to have a collective presence in the larger audience.

 Check this detailed blog on writing engaging content.